THE GALAPAGOS FINCH

 Scientific Name: Geospiza scandens

-Can be seen on: Santa Cruz, San Cristobal, Isabela, Floreana, Santa Fe, Santiago, Genovesa, Rabida, North Seymour, Pinta, Daphne
+Lives on: Santa Cruz, San Cristobal, Isabela, Floreana, Santa Fe, Santiago, Genovesa, Rabida, North Seymour, Pinta, Daphne.

-The Common Cactus Finch was originally mis-identified by Charles Darwin as a blackbird.
-Its beak is long, sharp, and pointed, enabling the bird to forage for food from Opuntia Cacti plants – nectar and pollen when in flower, or buds and seeds seeds, our of season, also eating caterpillars, and budworms.
-Like other finches, the males are black from beak to tail, and the females are grey with striped plumage.
+The Common Galapagos Cactus Finch was originally misidentified by Charles Darwin as a blackbird.
+Its beak is long, sharp, and pointed, enabling the bird to forage for food from Opuntia Cacti plants.
+They eat the nectar and pollen when in flower, or buds and seeds when out of season.
+They also feed on caterpillars and budworms.
+Like other Galapagos Finch species, the males are black from beak to tail, and the females are grey with striped plumage.

-Found only on Española Island, the aptly named Large Cactus Finch uses it’s long, sharp, pointed beak to feed on Opuntia Cactus nectar, buds and seeds, as well as insects.
+Found only on Española Island, the aptly named Large Galapagos Cactus Finch uses its distinctive long, sharp, and pointed beak to feed on Opuntia Cactus nectar, buds, and seeds, as well as insects.
 Males have black plumage, while females sport grey feathers with streaks.
-Mating season takes place when the rains come between December and June.
+Mating season takes place when the Galapagos rains come between December and June.

 Conservation Status: Least Concern